 As the area continued to develop, English Bay became a popular recreational destination, connected to the rest of the West End by wooded trails.
 A series of bathhouses and a long pier, since demolished, animated the area and aided in its establishment as a neighbourhood of large houses and grand estates.
 The First World War resulted in demographic changes, with a number of large, old houses being converted into divided suites as workers and new immigrants moved into the area.
 Most estates were redeveloped, and many three-storey wood framed apartment buildings were built in the 1920s and 1930s.
 In the 1950s, zoning changes allowed for increased building height and density to encourage those who might be inclined to move outside the city to stay in the area.
-The subsequent influx of residents contributed to the West End's heritage buildings have been removed or repurposed over the course of the past 80 years, in 1986 City Council created the Vancouver Heritage Register to identify and protect sites that hold heritage value.
+The subsequent influx of residents contributed to the West End's cultural diversity, and also resulted in the growth of a large LGBTQ community in the area.
+Though many of the West End's heritage buildings have been removed or repurposed over the course of the past 80 years, in 1986 City Council created the Vancouver Heritage Register to identify and protect sites that hold heritage value.
 Currently, 121 such sites exist, contributing to the community's sense of place and cohesion.

 Anthem Thurlow is located at the gateway to the City's vibrant West End neighbourhood.
 Situated in one of Vancouver's most historically rich areas, Thurlow benefits from a distinctive community that fosters an exciting mix of people and places, contributing to the city's vitality and resilience.
 The West End, adjacent to the downtown core business and financial districts, is a densely-populated urban oasis, with traffic-calmed streets punctuated by concrete islands, sidewalk barricades, mini-parks and a number of important residential heritage buildings, including The Manhattan, The Beaconsfield, The Beverly, and The Queen Charlotte.
 The Vancouver Park Board operates and maintains a number of recreational facilities in the community, including the West End Community Centre, Aquatic Centre, and six parks.
-Barclay Manor offers important programming space for adults as well as the West End Seniors Network..
+Barclay Manor offers important programming space for adults as well as the West End Seniors Network.
 The community centre provides public recreation facilities, while ensuring financial and physical access to capacity-building and recreational opportunities.